rustls/rustls-ffi/README.md

 ## Static Library

-In its current for rustls-ffi's `Makefile` infrastructure will generate a static system library (e.g. `--crate-type=staticlib`), producing a `.a` or `.lib` file (depending on the OS).
+In its current form rustls-ffi's `Makefile` infrastructure will generate a static system library (e.g. `--crate-type=staticlib`), producing a `.a` or `.lib` file (depending on the OS).